servirtium/servirtium-dotnet/README.md

 Currently working through the new implementation guide: [starting-a-new-implementation.md](https://github.com/servirtium/README/blob/master/starting-a-new-implementation.md)

-All steps up to and including 6 are completed.
+All steps up to and including 8 are completed.

 ## Roadmap

 Current roadmap in priority order:

-* Complete steps 8 and 10 of the implementation guide.
+* Complete steps 9, 10 and 11 of the implementation guide.

-* Add support for binary request & response bodies.

 * Add injectable logging support using the `Microsoft.Extensions.Logging`.